neuromorphicsystems/sgp4/README.md

 ## Benchmark

-The benchmark implementation is available at https://github.com/neuromorphicsystems/sgp4-benchmark.
-It compares multiple implementations:
+The benchmark code is available at https://github.com/neuromorphicsystems/sgp4-benchmark.
+It compares two SGP4 implementations in different configurations:
 - `cpp`: the Celestrak implementation [[1]](#1) in improved mode
 - `cpp-afspc`: the Celestrak implementation [[1]](#1) in AFSPC compatibility mode
 - `cpp-fastmath`: the Celestrak implementation [[1]](#1) in improved mode with the `fast-math` compiler flag